-Genetic therapies - including mRNA therapy, gene therapy, and gene editing - could potentially benefit everyone with CF, regardless of mutation.
+Genetic therapies - including mRNA therapy, gene therapy, and gene editing - could potentially benefit everyone with CF, regardless of mutation, and one day provide a cure for the disease.
 Keep reading to learn how these exciting new therapies would work.

 CF GENETICS: THE BASICS